d12frosted/elpa-mirror/gnu/corfu-readme.txt

 ───────────────────

-  Auto completion is disabled by default, but can be enabled by setting `corfu-auto=t'.
+  Auto completion is disabled by default, but can be enabled by setting `corfu-auto' to t.
 Furthermore you may want to configure Corfu to quit completion eagerly, such that the completion popup stays out of your way when it appeared unexpectedly.